-Towards zero carbon Operational emissions from the water industry account for nearly 1% of the UK's total carbon emissions.
-This is because water treatment is energy and chemical intensive and transporting water requires a great deal of pumping.
-Grid electricity accounts for the vast majority of our carbon emissions.
+Towards zero carbon Energy is essential to deliver water services, with grid electricity accounting for the vast majority of our carbon emissions.
 As Northern Ireland's single largest electricity consumer, our goal is to fully exploit innovative approaches to energy and new technology to reduce our carbon footprint and ultimately become carbon neutral.
 We will achieve this by a wide range of actions that will affect almost every aspect of our business, including: - improved instrumentation, automation and control of plant and equipment; - investing in new treatment processes and pumping systems to reduce their energy demand and the emission of other greenhouse gasses; - increasing our self-generation of renewable energy; and - procurement of more renewable energy.

 Solar farm at Dunore water treatment works, County Antrim.
 We completed our first solar farm to supply electricity to the Dunore water treatment works in South Antrim.
 Dunore water treatment works is our third largest site in terms of energy consumption accounting for 7% of our annual usage (enough electricity to power around 1,500 homes).
 As well as meeting the energy needs of the Dunore water treatment works, the farm also enables us to contribute spare capacity to the grid.
-Summary actions - Gradually transform the sewerage network by disconnecting surface areas from existing combined sewers and promoting the use of SuDS so that this reduces the risk of flooding and helps enhance the natural environment. - Invest where lack of capacity in our sewers has caused flooding, minimising the risk of a property flooding again. - Use customer campaigns to highlight the unpleasant impact caused by disposing inappropriate items such as wet wipes and fats in the sewers. - Continue to invest in technology to monitor our infrastructure allowing us to identify and rectify problems before the natural environment is impacted. - Play our part in restoring our natural resources to ensure that favourable conservation status is achieved - Promote a circular business model to value everything and waste nothing.
+Summary actions - Gradually transform the sewerage network by disconnecting surface areas from existing combined sewers and promoting the use of SuDS so that this reduces the risk of flooding and helps enhance the natural environment. - Invest where lack of capacity in our sewers has caused flooding, minimising the risk of a property flooding again. - Use customer campaigns to highlight the unpleasant impact caused by disposing inappropriate items such as wet wipes and fats in the sewers. - Continue to invest in technology to monitor our infrastructure allowing us to identify and rectify problems before the natural environment is impacted. - Promote a circular business model to value everything and waste nothing.
 We will change our language to talk about value rather than waste and raise awareness amongst customers. - Work with government in Northern Ireland to implement Water UK's 21st Century Drainage framework in Northern Ireland.
-This will include actively participating in the Living With Water Programme. - Work with NIEA to inform the development of a mature wastewater compliance model for the treatment works and the sewer network. - Steadily reduce our dependency on fossil fuels by continuing to improve our efficiency, reduce our emissions of greenhouse gases from our treatment processes and sludge, and increase our self-generation and procurement of renewable energy. - Seek opportunities to utilise our land and assets to maximise benefits for the local communities and the economy of Northern Ireland. - Live by our values in protecting and enhancing the natural environment.
+This will include actively participating in the Living With Water Programme. - Steadily reduce our dependency on fossil fuels by continuing to improve our efficiency, reduce our emissions of greenhouse gases from our treatment processes and sludge, and increase our self-generation and procurement of renewable energy. - Seek opportunities to utilise our land and assets to maximise benefits for the local communities and the economy of Northern Ireland. - Live by our values in protecting and enhancing the natural environment.
 How will we measure progress?

-We will measure progress by tracking delivery of the summary actions and the strategic performance indicators: Strategic performance -> Increase in our natural capital measure Reduction Reduction Reduction in in number of Wastewater in our our pollution Strategic performance -> properties at risk of compliance carbon incidents indicators out of sewer flooding footprint Flourishing natural environment Strategic outcome
+We will measure progress by tracking delivery of the summary actions and the strategic performance measures: Strategic performance -> Increase in our natural capital indicator Reduction Reduction Reduction in in number of Used water in our our pollution properties at risk of Strategic performance -> compliance carbon incidents out of sewer flooding measures footprint Flourishing natural environment Strategic outcome